VIDEO TUTORIAL: How to Display a 3D Scan Photogrammetry in Augmented Reality with an AR Code

 AR Code's innovative web service allows you to easily display photogrammetric models in an augmented reality environment.
 In just a few steps, you can create an AR QR Code to anchor your 3D photogrammetry within the real world.

 Utilizing AR Code Service to Upload Your Photogrammetry

-AR Code is a SaaS that allows you to upload your own 3D file to easily anchor them behind AR QR Codes.
-You can then manage your different AR experiences on the platform which provides statistics as well as specific functionalities for 3D creation or scan tracking.
+AR Code is a powerful SaaS platform that enables you to upload your 3D files and easily anchor them to AR QR Codes.
+Manage your various AR experiences on the platform, which provides valuable statistics and unique features for 3D creation or scan tracking.

-Here is a demo video that shows the process of an AR photogrammetry display from the capture to the AR rendering.
+Check out these demo videos demonstrating the process of capturing an AR photogrammetry display from the initial capture to the final AR rendering.

-- Process the photogrammetry with an Macbook M1 and the MacOS Photocatch software: Photocatch MacOS (You can use an other OS/photogrammetry software)
+- Process the photogrammetry with a Macbook M1 and the MacOS Photocatch software: Photocatch MacOS (Alternative OS/photogrammetry software can also be used)

-- Export the 3D model to a .dae file
+- Export the 3D model as a .obj file

 - Upload it to your AR Code Premium account : https://ar-code.com